 In fact, almost 2/3 of 2016 experienced some of the warmest temperatures ever recorded.
 So, while some people might still think climate change is fake, the temperatures alone prove otherwise.

 Just like the earth’s surface temperatures are rising, so are the temperatures on our oceans.
 Global warming caused by greenhouse gases is a major cause of temperature rises in these oceans.
-The upper part of the oceans, (around 100 meters) have experienced as high as 0.33 degrees Celsius rise in temperatures since 1969.
+The upper part of the oceans, (around 100 meters) has experienced as high as 0.33 degrees Celsius rise in temperatures since 1969.

 As the oceans absorb excess heat from the atmosphere and become warmer, many negative changes take place.
 For instance, it affects the marine ecosystem and species living there.
 Things like coral bleaching lead to the destruction of natural breeding grounds for various fish and mammal species, as well as destroying their source of food.